If you live in England, the threshold after which you have to pay for your care in full is £23,250.

 In calculating your financial situation on any assets jointly held, only the proportion you are deemed to own is taken into account.
-For example, for a couple which has £30,000 in savings in a joint bank account would be seen as having £15,000 in assets.
+For example, a couple who have £30,000 in savings in a joint bank account would be seen as having £15,000 in assets per person.

 You can ask your local council for a Financial Assessment to see if you qualify for help towards your care costs.